-HRSD owns and operates 16 treatment plants.
-The nine major plants in Hampton Roads have design capacities ranging in size from 15 to 54 million gallons per day (MGD).
-Five of the major plants are located south of the James River and four are north of the James River (see map on page 6).
-The combined capacity of these nine plants is approximately 249 MGD.
-HRSD's seven small rural treatment plants have a combined capacity of one MGD.
+HRSD owns and operates 16 treatment plants as of June 30, 2022.
+The eight major plants in Hampton Roads have design capacities ranging in size from 15 to 54 million gallons per day (MGD).
+Four of the major plants are located south of the James River and four are north of the James River (see map on page 6).
+The combined capacity of these eight plants is approximately 225 MGD.
+HRSD's eight small rural treatment plants have a combined capacity of 1.75 MGD.

-HRSD maintains 540 miles of pipelines ranging from six inches to sixty-six inches in diameter.
-Interceptor pipelines, along with 90 pump stations in Hampton Roads, interconnect into two independent systems, one south of the James River and one north of the James River.
+HRSD maintains 538 miles of pipelines ranging from six inches to sixty-six inches in diameter.
+Interceptor pipelines, along with 89 pump stations in Hampton Roads, interconnect into two independent systems, one south of the James River and one north of the James River.
 The system allows some flow diversions to provide for maintenance or emergency work.
-HRSD owns and maintains 42 pump stations in the Small Communities.
+HRSD owns and maintains 44 pump stations in the Small Communities.